AhadAl977/HETEROGENITY-ACTIVITY-CLASSIFICATION/Heterogeneity Activity Recognizer Write-Up.md

 __Model Building:__
 Around 9 models were tried and played with to get the best model that goes hand in hand with the dataset.
 After performing simple train and validation on the 9 models one was chosen for further investigation.
-The eliminitaed models (gave poor accuracy, f1, recall and precision results):
+The implemented models:
 1. Logistic Regression Classifier.
 2. Decision Tree Classifier.
 3. Random Forest Classifier.
 4. Extra Trees Classifier.
+5. XGB Classifier.
-5. Bernoulli Classifier.
+6. Bernoulli Classifier.
-6. Guassian Classifier.
+7. Guassian Classifier.
-7. Stacking Classifier.
+8. Stacking Classifier.
-8. Voting Classifier.
+9. Voting Classifier.

 The best three models were then fitted into the Stacking Classifier, and those models are:
 1. Decision Tree Classifier.